owntone/owntone-server/README.md

 (e.g. Retune), an MPD client, json API or DACP.

-OwnTone also serves local files via the Digital Audio Access Protocol (DAAP) to iTunes (Windows), Apple Music (MacOS) and Rhythmbox (Linux), and via the Roku Server Protocol (RSP) to Roku devices.
+OwnTone also serves local files via the Digital Audio Access Protocol (DAAP) to iTunes (Windows), Apple Music (macOS) and Rhythmbox (Linux), and via the Roku Server Protocol (RSP) to Roku devices.

-Runs on Linux, BSD and MacOS.
+Runs on Linux, BSD and macOS.

 OwnTone was previously called forked-daapd, which again was a rewrite of mt-daapd (Firefly Media Server).